David Finnigan is a writer and theatre-maker from Ngunnawal country, Australia.

 image by Leanne Dixon

-David produces performances and writing that explores concepts from Game Theory, Complex Systems science, Network Theory and Resilience.
+David produces performances and writing that explores concepts from Climate and Earth Science, Complex Systems and Resilience Science.
 He works regularly across the UK, Australia and the Philippines.

-David has worked with climate and Earth System scientists from institutions including University College London, the Stockholm Resilience Centre, the Australian Academy of Science, the Wellcome Trust and Nanyang Technological University in Singapore.
+David has worked with climate and Earth System scientists from institutions including University College London, the Stockholm Resilience Centre, the Wellcome Trust and Nanyang Technological University in Singapore.
+He has spoken about his art-science work at the TED Conference in Vancouver and the European Geosciences Union Assembly in Vienna.

-His work has been performed at the Barbican London, the Sydney Opera House, ArtScience Singapore, Belvoir Theatre, Melbourne’s AsiaTOPA Festival, the World Bank Understanding Risk Forum, FutureFest London, the Griffin Theatre in Sydney and the Cultural Center of the Philippines.
+His work has been performed at the Barbican London, the Public Theater in NYC, the Sydney Opera House, ArtScience Singapore, Belvoir Theatre, Melbourne’s AsiaTOPA Festival, the World Bank Understanding Risk Forum, Auckland Theatre Company, Sydney’s Griffin Theatre and the Cultural Center of the Philippines.

 Image by Adam Thomas